The Complete Terrarium Hardscape Guide (Rocks + Wood)

 Whether you prefer a neat-and-tidy polished look or a wild organic build, hardscape gives scale, texture, and contrast to a piece.

-In this article, I’ll take you through your terrarium rock and wood options, teach you how to use and style it, and show you where you can buy it.
+In this article, I’ll take you through the best terrarium rock and wood options and teach you how to use and style them.
+If you’re ready to geek out about rocks and wood, you’ve come to the right place!

 Terrarium hardscape: Mopani wood and Dragon Stone